Quality & Accuracy

 "Women's Health Profile" Includes 6 main parameters:

-• 1.
-Thyroid-stimulating hormone (TSH) The definition is the initial (first) test for the diagnostics of thyroid disease.
-Even a small change in the concentration of thyroid hormones causes a pronounced change in the concentration of TSH.
-Therefore, thyroid-stimulating hormone is a very specific and sensitive parameter for the control of thyroid function, as well as for the detection and exclusion of diseases of the hypothalamic-pituitary-thyroid system;
+1. Thyroid-stimulating hormone (TSH) The determination is the initial (first) test for the diagnostics of thyroid disease.
+Even a small change in the concentration of thyroid hormones causes a marked change in the concentration of TSH.
+Therefore, thyroid-stimulating hormone is a very specific and sensitive parameter for evaluating the function of the thyroid gland, as well as for detecting and excluding diseases of the hypothalamic-pituitary-thyroid system;

-2. Free Thyroxine (FT4) It is a biologically active fraction of thyroxine that circulates in the blood, is not bound to blood proteins and makes up 4% of serum thyroxine - T0.03.
+2. Free Thyroxine (FT4) There is a biologically active fraction of thyroxine circulating in the blood, which is not bound to blood proteins and makes up 4% of serum thyroxine - T0.03.
 Free thyroxine (FT4) is produced by the follicular cells of the thyroid gland under the influence of TSH and is regulated by the so-called negative feedback principle.
 It increases heat production and oxygen consumption by all body tissues except the brain, spleen, and testes.
-Stimulates the synthesis of vitamin A in the liver. reduces the concentration of cholesterol and triglycerides in the blood; accelerates protein metabolism; increases urine calcium excretion; activates bone metabolism, but more - bone resorption; has a positive chrono- and inotropic effect on the heart; Stimulates reticular formation and cortical processes in the central nervous system.
+Stimulates the synthesis of vitamin A in the liver. reduces the concentration of cholesterol and triglycerides in the blood; accelerates protein metabolism; increases urine calcium excretion; activates bone metabolism, but more - bone resorption; has a positive chrono- and inotropic effect on the heart; Stimulates the functioning of the central nervous system.

-A combined study of free thyroxine (FT4) and thyroid-stimulating hormone (TSH) provides a more complete picture of the thyroid gland in patients who have altered thyroxine-binding globulin (TBG) levels (pregnancy, androgen, estrogen, etc.) intake.
+The combined study of free thyroxine (FT4) and thyrotropic hormone (TSH) gives us a more complete picture of the thyroid gland in patients with altered thyroxine-binding globulin (TBG) levels (pregnancy, taking androgens, estrogens, salicylates, etc.)

-• 3.
-Insulin is a polypeptide hormone produced by the pancreas. by the β cells of the islets of Langerhans.
+3. Insulin It is a polypeptide hormone produced by the pancreas. by the β cells of the islets of Langerhans.
 Insulin molecule consists of 2 polypeptide chains: α chain - 21 amino acids and β chain - 30 amino acids, which are connected by two disulfide bridges.
-Insulin and C-peptide are produced by the pancreas as a result of proteolytic cleavage of proinsulin.
+Insulin and C-peptide are produced as a result of enzymatic cleavage of proinsulin.

 Its main role is to regulate blood glucose levels.
 Although insulin is mainly related to blood sugar control, it is also involved in the metabolism of fats and proteins.